gearmax-uw/gearmax-api/README.md

 ![CI/CD](/img/gearmax-cicd.png)

+### Environment Requirements
+To run this project locally, your environments must meet the following criteria:
+- Docker (RECOMMENDED!If u have Docker installed, everything will be super easy!)

+If you have Docker installed, please go to [docker-compose running guide](#how-to-run-this-app-in-docker-environment-recommended) to run this app.

+or

+- Installed JDK (at least 11) and Maven
+- MySQL Server 8.0+
+- Redis installed

+If you haven't Docker installed but have the above three items installed, please go to the [running guide](#how-to-run-this-app-in-either-dev-or-prod-environment) to run this app.

+### How to run this app in Docker environment?
+[RECOMMENDED]

+Make sure you have Docker installed in your machine.
+Then go to *gearmax-api/* to run `docker-compose up` or `docker-compose up -d` in detached mode to create containers which containerize our apps.
+If you run this in detached mode, run `docker-compose stop` to exit these containerized running apps.

+**Note:** `docker-compose up` will run the file with default name *docker-compose.yml*.
+This file will create two containers which provides spring boot and redis services, and you still can use your local/remote MySQL server only if you configure it correctly.
+If you prefer to use containers to provide MySQL service, you can run `docker-compose -f docker-compose-with-sql.yml up` which will start up three containers (spring boot + redis + mysql) configured by *docker-compose-with-sql.yml* (haven't tested yet, hahaha...).

 ### How to run this app in either dev or prod environment?

+**WARNING: If you don't have MySQL or Redis installed, or you do not configure them correctly in the property file, the app will not build or run successfully!**

 If you would like to run this app in dev (development) environment, go to *gearmax-api/src/main/resources/application.properties* and specify `spring.profiles.active=dev`.
 This specification will deploy the configurations in *application-dev.properties* when you start your app.